allegheny-college-cmpsc-404-spring-2025/course-materials/CODE_OF_CONDUCT.md

 ### Holistic Team Rubric

-The instructor will develop an evaluation rubric from team contributions and consistent with definitions from the course [Syllabus](README.md).
+The instructor will develop an evaluation rubric from team contributions and consistent with definitions from the course [Syllabus](README.md) and this Course Contract.
 Should the instructor discover some lacuna or other gap in contract provisions, they will add evaluative metrics supporting these gaps to the course evaluation tool.

-This evaluation tool will be presented for an "up-down" vote during class on `16 January 2024`, at which time the contract will be finalized.
+This evaluation tool will be presented during class on `16 January 2024`, at which time the contract will be finalized.
 All students agree to both live up to and be evaluated by the contract and evaluative tools as a condition of their enrollment in the course.
+For each module, teams will be required to answer questions using this rubric as one component of course evaluation.

 ### Module deliverables

 Each module features a few different deliverable parts:

-- A Final Technical Report `FTR`, distributed as a template
+- A Final Technical Report `FTR`, distributed as part of a given module repository
-- A fully documented Pull Request (`PR`) or wholly new repository tied to a course/project milestone and/or key issue(s) which contains:
+- A fully documented Pull Request (`PR`) to the appropriate repository or wholly new repository tied to a course/project milestone and/or key issue(s) which contains:
   - Workable, complete, documented source code addressing the request(s)/issue(s) presented
   - Well-defined responses questions/concerns and summary of included functionality
   - A link to at least one issue to close and/or project milestone